-December 9, 1978 -- Rick MacLeish's (3-1-4) and Bob Dailey's (1-4-5) combined for nine points as Philly massacred Boston 9-2 in the Spectrum.
+December 9, 1978 -- Rick MacLeish (3-1-4) and Bob Dailey (1-4-5) combined for nine points as the Flyers flattened Boston 9-2 in Philly.
 Dailey had four points in the first period as the Flyers outshot Boston 12-2 and led 4-0.
 Bill Barber (1-3-4), Bobby Clarke (2-1-3) and Blake Dunlop (1-2-3) also contributed.
 Gilles Gilbert gave up six goals and Gerry Cheevers surrendered three.
 After the game, Bruins' head coach Don Cherry denied strong pre-game rumors that he aspired to become the Flyers' head coach following the expiration of his pact.
 Asked about this blowout, he said "The Flyers played a beautiful game and we were garbage."

 February 15, 1979 -- Tom Gorence scored the tying and go-ahead goals and Mel Bridgman and Bob Kelly added three points apiece in Philly's 5-3 home win.
 Boston scored three PPGs.
 The Flyers played their fourth game under new head coach Pat Quinn.
 Boston led 2-0 early in the game but Gorence scored a key goal with 43 seconds remaining in the middle period to knot the game 3-3.
 He gave the Flyers a 4-3 lead in the third period.

-March 1, 1979 -- Philly set a team record for fastest three goals (35 seconds) in a 4-4 tie at Boston.
-Behn Wilson, Blake Dunlop (1-1-2) and Al Hill (2-1-3) scored to take part in history.
-Peter McNab scored twice for Boston.
+March 1, 1979 -- Behn Wilson, Blake Dunlop (1-1-2) and Al Hill (2-1-3) scored in a team-record 35 seconds in a 4-4 tie at Boston.
 The teams combined for six second period goals in a span of 9:19.
 Boston led 1-0 at the 0:29 mark and 2-0 at 1:41 when Wayne Stephenson (knee injury) was replaced by recently promoted Rick St. Croix.
-AHL call-up Ken Linseman had three assists in his 10th NHL game (first appearance since November 2, he had one assist entering the game).
+AHL call-up Ken Linseman had three assists in his 10th NHL game (first appearance since November 2, one assist entering the game).
+Peter McNab scored twice for Boston.
 Post-game, Philly ranked sixth in points but were in last place in their four-team division.

-December 22, 1979 -- The Flyers entered the NHL record books with a 29-game unbeaten streak, which eventually reached 35 games (25 wins, 10 ties), with an exemplary display in a 5-2 win at Boston.
-Bobby Clarke, Bill Barber and Ken Linseman gave the Flyers a 3-0 lead; however, Boston tallied twice to cut the deficit to one goal.
-Jimmy Watson and Bob Kelly provided additional goals, both off assists from Mike Busniuk.
+December 22, 1979 -- The Flyers broke the NHL record for most consecutive games without a loss, 29, with a 5-2 win at Boston.
+Bobby Clarke, Bill Barber and Ken Linseman gave the Flyers a 3-0 lead and then after the Bruins narrowed the lead to 3-2, Jimmy Watson and Bob Kelly scored with Mike Busniuk assisting on both.
 Phil Myre made 18 saves.
 An appreciative crowd applauded the record of the Flyers.

-February 3, 1980 --With Phil Myre pulled for an extra skater and the Flyers down by two goals with 1:13 to play, the team scored twice and the game ended in a 3-3 tie.
+February 3, 1980 --The Flyers, with goalie Phil Myre pulled for an extra skater, scored twice with under 1:13 to play, in a 3-3 home tie.
 Reggie Leach's goal with 0:49 left made it 3-2, Rick MacLeish's goal with 0:16 to play tied it.
 The Flyers trailed 2-0 after two periods but responded with a 15-4 third period shot attack against Gerry Cheevers.
 Leach (2-1-3) and MacLeish (1-1-2) combined for five third period points.
 Philly improved to 9-3-4 in the last 16 regular season games vs. Boston.
 It was the last game prior to the All-Star Break and the Flyers held a 35-3-13 season record.
 The Bruins were without Mike Milbury (six games), Peter McNab (six games) and Terry O'Reilly (eight games) suspended for their roles in the infamous brawl at MSG in December, 1979.

 November 2, 1980 -- The Flyers won for the 500th time in the regular season, 4-2 in Philly.
 The win was 100 more than the closest 1967 expansion team.
 Pete Peeters (22 saves) and Rick MacLeish (two goals with assists by Gary Morrison) led the way.